-Benefits - The Retirement System provides service retirement, disability and death benefits based on specified percentages of defined final average monthly salary and annual COLAs after retirement.
+Benefits - Retirement System provides service retirement, disability and death benefits based on specified percentages of defined final average monthly salary and annual cost of living adjustments (COLA) after retirement.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the Plan.
 The Retirement System pays benefits according to the category of employment and the type of benefit coverage provided by the City and County.
 The four main categories of Plan members are:

-- a) Miscellaneous Non-Safety Members staff, operational, supervisory, and all other eligible employees who are not in special membership categories. - b) Sheriff's Department and Miscellaneous Safety Members sheriffs assuming office on and after January 7, 2012, and undersheriffs, deputized personnel of the sheriff's department, and miscellaneous safety employees hired on and after January 7, 2012. - c) Firefighter Members firefighters and other employees whose principal duties are in fire prevention and suppression work or who occupy positions designated by law as firefighter member positions.
+- a) Miscellaneous Non-Safety Members staff, operational, supervisory, and all other eligible employees who are not in special membership categories. - b) Sheriff's Department and Miscellaneous Safety Members sheriffs assuming office on and after January 7, 2012, and undersheriffs, deputized personnel of the sheriff's department, and miscellaneous safety employees hired on and after January 7, 2012. - c) Firefighter Members firefighters and other employees whose principal duties are in fire prevention and suppression work or who occupy positions designated by law as firefighter member positions. - d) Police Members police officers and other employees whose principal duties are in active law enforcement or who occupy positions designated by law as police member positions.